Estimating Density Functions for Probabilistic Power Flow Using Invertible Neural Networks: Experiments

 \section{Experiments}

-\subsection{Experimental Setup for PF simulation}
+\subsection{Experimental Setup for PF Simulation}

-In this section, we evaluate the performance of the proposed IMNF model (within the proposed framework) as a PF solver.
-The grounded truth is MC-based PF simulation, we compare our method against several categories of benchmarks: 1) other INN-based architectures that are not specifically designed for PPF, 2) other NN–based PF solvers that do not rely on an invertible structure, and 3) IMNF variants in which $f_{\mathrm{sf}}(\cdot)$ is constructed using either FNNs or GATs, enabling an ablation-style comparison.
+In this section, we evaluate the performance of the proposed IMNF model as a PF solver and use MC-based PF simulation as ground truth.
+We compare our method against several categories of benchmarks: 1) other INN-based architectures that are not specifically designed for PPF, 2) other NN–based PF solvers that do not rely on an invertible structure, and 3) IMNF variants in which $f_{\mathrm{sf}}(\cdot)$ is constructed using either FNNs or GATs, enabling an ablation-style comparison.
 All experiments are conducted on a 34-bus test system described in~\cite{duque2024tensor}.
 The evaluation metric is the mean absolute error (MAE), defined as

 where $\mathbf{x}_n$ and $\hat{\mathbf{x}}_n$ denote the ground truth and predicted vectors, respectively.
 We use $N_{\text{samples}} = 10{,}000$ test samples for evaluation.
-For all models, we adopt the same hyperparameter configuration: a learning rate of $0.001$, a batch size of $64$, $20{,}000$ training epochs, and $\omega$ in (\ref{eq:final_loss}) is set as $0.5$.
+For all models, we adopt the same hyperparameter configuration: a learning rate of $0.001$, a batch size of $64$, $20{,}000$ training epochs, and $\omega$ in Eq.~(\ref{eq:final_loss}) is set as $0.5$.
 The model sizes are kept comparable at approximately $7\times 10^5$ trainable parameters.
 Other experimental details can be found in our repository.
 All experiments are trained using the Adam optimizer on the same hardware environment (an NVIDIA A10 GPU), ensuring a fair comparison across methods.

-\subsection{Experimental Results of PF simulation}
+\subsection{Experimental Results of PF Simulation}

 Table~\ref{tab:pfcomparison} summarizes the comparison results of all benchmarks and our proposed IMNF model.
 Examining the INN-based benchmarks first, we observe that despite similar performance in predicting $[\mathbf{p}, \mathbf{q}]$, both FCPFlow and SplineFlow significantly outperform the other INN models in predicting $[|\mathbf{v}|, \boldsymbol{\theta}]$.
 This empirical finding provides one of the motivations for selecting $f_{\mathrm{sf}}(\cdot)$ and $f_{\mathrm{sfcp}}(\cdot)$ as the fundamental building blocks of our proposed IMNF model.